 Layout arrow: The arrow for changing the layout to 25% + 50% + 25% is only available in the 33% + 67% layout.
 This arrow is hidden if the user is changing the layout to 67% + 33%.

 Using Close in Combination with Back Navigation

-The back navigation should not restore a panel which was closed before by using the close icon .
+The back navigation must not restore a column that was previously closed with the Close icon .

-Example: The user closes the third panel by clicking the close icon in the upper-right corner.
-If the user then navigates back (UI or browser), the second panel should close.
+Example: The user closes the third column by clicking the Close icon in the upper-right corner.
+If the user then navigates back (UI or browser), the second column should close.

-To provide a desktop-like experience in size M, the flexible column layout displays either the first and second or the second and third panel.
-The user can switch between both views by using the toggle action on the left or right side of the flexible column layout.
-Note: This behavior is only meant for size M and should not be used in size XL or L.
+To offer a desktop-like experience in size M, the flexible column layout displays either the first and second or the second and third column.
+The user can switch between these views by using the layout arrow on the left or right side of the flexible column layout.
+Note: This behavior is only intended for size M. Do not use it for sizes L or XL.